lscaldas/auger-overlap-avoider/README.md

 # auger-overlap-avoider

-Software to determine the kinetic energies that you can use to measure your XPS data, without the risk of overlapping with Auger peaks.<br>
+Welcome to Auger Overlap Avoider!
+This software helps you determine the kinetic energies suitable for measuring your XPS data, while avoiding the risk of overlapping with Auger peaks. <br>

 ## How to run